-Creating a Kronos Strategy for a Company Merger or Acquisition
+Creating a Kronos Strategy for a Merger or Acquisition

 Step 1: Reevaluate Your Current Technology

-First, it’s worth considering if the technology you have now is conducive to your new growth strategy.
+First, it’s worth considering if your current technology is conducive to your new growth strategy.

 Step 2: Talk Technology Early

 Once you’ve determined that the new, larger organization will remain on Kronos, the next step comes once a target for a potential merger or acquisition has been identified.

 Are they already on Kronos?
 If not, will you keep the systems separate initially, or simply add their employees to your existing system?
 What new customizations—work rules, genies, etc.—will need to be added to that system?
 This is especially important if the new acquisition is in another state.
 If they do use Kronos, you’ll want to do a thorough review of their system during the due diligence process and identify the version, modules, and customizations they are using.